privilegeescalation/.org/content/how-it-works.md

 Candidates [apply](/apply) for a **sponsorship**.

-Members draft [sponsorship proposals](https://github.com/privilegeescalation/membership/tree/main/proposals#sponsorship-proposals) with candidates.
+Members draft sponsorship proposals with candidates.

-Members vote.
+Members vote on the proposals.

-Candidates are awarded **sponsorships**.
+Candidates are awarded sponsorships.

+The foundation funds the sponsorship.

 ## Members